 Expansion to Increase Market Penetration / Master Plan - 2006

 North Richland Hills has aggressively continued to increase market penetration with four expansions, including a Master Blaster, Flume Waterslide, Interactive Play Features, and the support of a banquet facility with additional food service outlets.
 Having been a member of many of these design teams, in 2006, Counsilman-Hunsaker was asked to be a part of a summit of industry leaders to identify potential opportunities to continue the success of NRH2O.
 Market segments were studied, including demographics and area aquatic providers.
 The outcome of this effort offered a Marketing Development Plan to fulfill demographic groups not frequenting the facility, resulting in a teen center, which opened in the summer of 2009.
-Based on the finding from the study, the city retained the design team of Counsilman-Hunsaker and Brinkley Sargent Architects to design the new NRH Rec Center which includes 85,000 sq. ft. facility featuring an indoor leisure pool and spa with high end finishes.
+Based on the findings from the study, the city retained the design team of Counsilman-Hunsaker and Brinkley Sargent Architects to design the new NRH Rec Center which includes 85,000 sq. ft. facility featuring an indoor leisure pool and spa with high end finishes.

 Marketing Development Plan for Expansion: 2013

-Develop of a Long Term Development Plan was completed in December 2013 which will guide the development of the remaining expansion area and ultimate build out for NRH2O Family Water Park.
-The long-term plan will not only include the potential for the park’s future expansion and development, but also take a comprehensive assessment of the existing attractions, existing themes within the park, signage, parking and parking lot circulation.
+Develop of a Long-Term Development Plan was completed in December 2013 which will guide the development of the remaining expansion area and ultimate build out for NRH2O Family Water Park.
+The long-term plan will not only include the potential for the park’s future expansion and development, but also take a comprehensive assessment of the existing attractions, existing themes within the park, signage, parking, and parking lot circulation.
 The recommendations from the plan also included the park’s ability to respond to the recreational and economical needs of the service area and its guests and to the increasingly competitive water park industry.
 Goals included:

 1. Performing an analysis of the existing conditions of NRH2O.